)

 Lower your deductible or coverage limits.
 You can lower your payments by making slight tweaks to your policy, such as opting for a lower deductible, fewer coverage options, or a lower coverage level.
 But if you lower your deductible, make sure you can afford the extra expense if you need to file a claim.

 Ask about insurance discounts.
-Check with your insurance company about any discounts you may qualify for, such as one for bundling your policies, having a safe driving record, or owning a vehicle with certain safety features.
+Check with your insurance company about any discounts you may qualify for, such as for bundling your policies, having a safe driving record, or owning a vehicle with certain safety features.
+Insurance companies also offer discounts for policyholders who pay their premium in full.

 Consider a payment plan.
 You can lower your first payment by choosing to pay for your policy monthly instead of all at once.
 But keep in mind that you’ll probably end up paying more in the long run to save a bit of money right away.